 - Turf Balls.
 This soccer ball is specifically designed to work on artificial surfaces that mimic grass.
 They are durable and reasonably affordable, but tend to skip more when used on a natural pitch.

 - Training Balls.
 These soccer balls are designed for an ultimate level of durability.
 They can be used on virtually any field.
 You can even kick them around on the street or a playground without them scuffing much.
 They are designed for basic skill development and can be used by players at any level.
+Check out our Best Soccer Balls For Training post for our top recommendations.

 - Match Balls.
 These soccer balls cost more than turf or training balls, but they have a superior level of quality.
 The outer casing is either leather or an approved synthetic and it will typically be water-resistant as well.
 All sizing requirements as dictated by the laws of the game must also be followed.